aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 Resources
 *********

-We've create an OpenSearch cluster, connected to it and tried out different types of search queries.
+We've created an OpenSearch cluster, connected to it and tried out different types of search queries.
 But this is just a tip of the iceberg.
 Here are some resources to help you learn other features of OpenSearch and its JavaScript client

 * `Official OpenSearch documentation <https://opensearch.org>`_
     *  `What clusters and nodes are in the official documentation <https://opensearch.org/docs/opensearch/index/#clusters-and-nodes>`_